KobyO/neural-networks/README.md

 # Neural Networks

 A collection of neural network applications:
-- Optical character recognition using the notMNIST dataset
+- Optical character recognition using the notMNIST dataset - using TensorFlow
-- Hospital record classification/record linkage
+- Hospital record classification/record linkage - using TensorFlow
-- Image classification using a residual network (RESNET)
+- Image classification using a residual network (RESNET) - using Keras